easegress-io/easegress/doc/cookbook/flash_sale.md

 ### 6.1 Parameters

-We have hard coded `startTime`, `blockRatio` and `maxPermission` in the above examples, which means if we have another flash sale, we need to modify the code.
+We have hard-coded `startTime`, `blockRatio`, and `maxPermission` in the above examples, which means if we have another flash sale, we need to modify the code.
 This is not a good practice.

-A better approach is putting these parameters into configuration:
+A better approach is putting these parameters into the configuration:

 ```yaml
 filters: